-Some of those are railroad pocket watches, which are high quality,... precision timepieces that were used to keep train schedules running smoothly.
+Elgin and Ball railroad pocket watches, among other brands, are high quality, precision timepieces that were used to keep train schedules running smoothly.
 There are also a number of novelty pocket watches that can sell for $1,000 or more at auction today.
-These may not look like much at first glance, even toy-like in some instances, but the moral of the story is to thoroughly research great-grandpa's pocket watch before selling it too cheaply.
+These may not look like much at first glance, even toy-like in some instances, but it pays to thoroughly research great-grandpa's pocket watch before selling it too cheaply.

-You may have heard the term "jeweled movement" about various types of watches.
-This references industrial grade gemstones used as bearings for gears employed to minimize friction and subsequent wear on a watch's mechanism.
-Having a high number of jewels adds to the value of an antique pocket watch.
-The higher the quality of the watch, the more jewels it will have—up to 25 in some instances.
-And, as you might suspect, collectors will pay more to own high jewel watches.
+The term "jeweled movement" references industrial-grade gemstones used as bearings for gears.
+The jewels were employed to minimize friction and subsequent wear on a watch's mechanism; having a high number of jewels adds to the value of an antique pocket watch.
+The higher the quality of the watch, the more jewels it will have—up to 25 in some instances—and the more jewels a watch has, the higher its value.

 Pocket Watch Chains